-EnkiLife fluorescent dyes are active fluorescent dyes, including common fluorescence dyes from ultraviolet, visible spectrum to near-infrared spectrum, used for labeling biomolecules, especially proteins and antibodies.
-Innovative modifications to the core structure make EnkiLife dyes superior to other commercial dyes with many innovative features, mainly characterized by higher labeling efficiency and stronger luminescence.
-Fluor680 is a fluorescent dye with excitation and emission wavelengths of 683nm and 700nm, respectively.
+EnkiLife fluorescent dyes are active fluorescent dyes, which include common fluorescent dyes from ultraviolet, visible spectrum to near-infrared spectrum.
+They are used for labeling biomolecules, especially proteins and antibodies.
+Innovations in the core structure make EnkiLife dyes superior to other commercial dyes with many innovative features, mainly characterized by higher labeling efficiency and stronger luminescence.
+Fluor750 is a fluorescent dye with excitation and emission wavelengths of 749nm and 775nm, respectively.
 It forms more specific antibody-fluorophore conjugates with antibodies, with lower background.